Enterprise Architecture: Turning Strategy Into Structure

-In a previous article, we defined Enterprise Architecture and explored its evolution, purpose, and value to the enterprise.
+In a previous article, we explored enterprise architecture’s evolution, purpose, and value to the enterprise.
 In this article, we move forward to examine how EA acts as the engine of business-IT alignment.
 We’ll look at why misalignment persists even in transformation-era enterprises, how EA builds the connective tissue organizations need, and what practices keep architecture grounded in business value.
 For deeper models and alignment playbooks, explore our membership guides crafted for enterprise leaders building sustainable success.

 Understanding IT and Business Alignment